Ihara Zeta functions of infinite weighted graphs

 \begin{lemma} For the zeta function $Z(u)$ we have

 \end{lemma}

 \begin{proof} Taking the logarithm, we get

-where in the first identity, $c_0$ runs through all prime cycles and in the second, $c$ runs through all cycles where $c_0$ denotes the prime underlying $c$.
+where in the first identity, $c_0$ runs through all regular prime cycles and in the second, $c$ runs through all regular cycles where $c_0$ denotes the prime underlying $c$.
 We take the derivative and multiply by $u$ to get

-Replacing the sum over all cycles with a sum over all regular closed paths without tails, the factor $l(c_0)$ drops and we get the claim of the lemma. \end{proof}
+Replacing the sum over all regular cycles with a sum over all regular closed paths without tails, the factor $l(c_0)$ drops and we get the claim of the lemma. \end{proof}

 We form the $\ell^2$-space $\ell^2(VX)$ of vertices on which we consider the \e{adjacency operator} $A_1$ defined by

 where the sum runs over all vertices $x'$ adjacent to $x$.
 As the weight of $X$ is finite, the adjacency operator is a bounded operator.
 For $m\in\N$ we set